 data which revealed the serious practical problems that arise in trying to

-use Item Response Theory to design a demanding standards-based mathematics
+use Item Response Theory to design a demanding new standards-based mathematics

-recommendations in this report were adopt by the NY Board of Regents.
-This
+recommendations in this panel's report, including a redesign of the complete K-12 N Y math curriculum, were adopted by the NY Board of Regents.
+The

-report documents the problems in the Math A test without explaining the source
+report documented the psychometric problems in the Math A test without explaining the source

-submitted found systemic flaws in the theory of standards-based tests.
+found systemic flaws in New York's use of the theory of standards-based tests.

 Click here for a short version of Tucker's findings about

 problems with the theory of performance standards, as it was applied to

 Click here for for a complete analysis of problems